 How do I know if I have fungal acne?

 These clusters of pus-filled bumps on the shoulders, back, and chest look like your other breakouts, but don’t respond to your go-to treatments and feel itchy.
 Fungal acne is caused by an overgrowth of yeast that infects hair follicles—not showering right after a sweaty workout, wearing tight-fitting clothing, and taking antibiotics (since these meds kill bacteria that otherwise keep yeast growth in check) can trigger it.
 “Fungal acne can be difficult to decipher from typical acne”, Samolitis warns, and may require oral medication prescribed by your dermatologist.

 Should you only use drying treatments on breakouts?

 That depends on what kind of acne you’re dealing with.
-Drying spot treatments (like our newest launch, Game Over, which uses sulfur to clear acne and prevent new breakouts from forming) are meant to soak up excess sebum and dry out pimples so they can fade faster—basically, this is the approach to take if you feel the temptation to pop, which can spread the infection and make your acne worse.
+Drying spot treatments (like Game Over, which uses sulfur to clear acne and prevent new breakouts from forming) are meant to soak up excess sebum and dry out pimples so they can fade faster—basically, this is the approach to take if you feel the temptation to pop, which can spread the infection and make your acne worse.
 Drying treatments are best used on non-inflammatory pimples, like whiteheads and blackheads.

 Can my birth control and/or PCOS be causing my breakouts?